Subnautica

 Positive Points

-• The sound design, including music and ambient noises, is frequently highlighted as enhancing the game's immersive quality.
+• The game's music and sound design are highlighted as exceptional, enhancing the overall immersive experience.

 • Negative Points